ConsenSys/doc.pantheon/docs/Concepts/Privacy/Privacy-Overview.md

 !!! important
     For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
 For example, [IBFT 2.0](../../HowTo/Configure-Pantheon/Consensus-Protocols/IBFT.md).
+All private transaction parties must be online for a private transaction to be successfully distributed.
+If any parties are offline when the private transaction is submitted, the transaction fails and must be resubmitted.

 ## Private Transaction Manager